JabRef/jabref/docs/decisions/0039-template-engine.md

 * It should support different formats, in case JabRef changes in the future.
 Also, AI features require just plain text manipulation.
 * It should have all necessary constructs from programming languages: loops, conditions, variables.
 It should support list or object (map) variables.
+* It should be fast.
-* It should be embeddable and small.
-AI features require that templates could be generated out of simple `String` type.
+* It should be possible to provide templates out of Strings (required by the AI feature)

 ## Considered Options